wavemotion-dave/SugarDS/readme.md

 * Added vertical jitter handling - improves look of vertical compression making games like Tempest look much improved when scaled.
 * Improved save state support - AY music is properly restored when loading an old save state.
 * Added instructions for use on first boot of the emulator.
+* Switched to O3 optimization for a few more frames of performance.
 * Lots of other small improvements and cleanups under the hood as time permitted.

 Version 1.3 - 13-Sep-2025 by wavemotion-dave